ilhan007/ui5-webcomponents-custom-theme/README.md

 The CSS variables (used by the UI5 Web Components internally) are maintained in the so called [theming-base-content](https://github.com/SAP/theming-base-content) project.
 The great thing is that they are stable and backward compatible - new variables may be added, but old are maintained, so you can safely use them.

-For example, you can explore the CSS Variables for Morning Horizon are: https://github.com/SAP/theming-base-content/blob/master/content/Base/baseLib/sap_horizon/css_variables.css.
+For example, you can explore the [Morning Horizon CSS Variables](https://github.com/SAP/theming-base-content/blob/master/content/Base/baseLib/sap_horizon/css_variables.css).
 These are exactly the CSS variables being applied, when the theme is set to Morning Horizon("sap_horizon").
+And, they are available on NPM here: [@sap-theming/theming-base-content](https://www.npmjs.com/package/@sap-theming/theming-base-content).

-Ok, so far we have the ingredients - the CSS variables.
-Now, we need tolearn what's the easiest way to change them.
+So far, so good, we have the ingredients - the CSS variables.
+Now, we need to learn what's the easiest way to change them.

-At this point, you may ask, can I just copy the [css_variables.css](https://github.com/SAP/theming-base-content/blob/master/content/Base/baseLib/sap_horizon/css_variables.css) of Morning Horizon, change some of the values and finally include the file in my app?
+At this point, you may ask, can I just copy the [Morning Horizon CSS Variables](https://github.com/SAP/theming-base-content/blob/master/content/Base/baseLib/sap_horizon/css_variables.css), change some of the values and finally include the file in my app?
 And, the answer is yes - you can do that and it will work.
 Whatever CSS variables you change, the changes will take effect.
 However, this is not the most effective way.

-Instead, it's best to take the source less file and change some of the important less variable (like the variables for the brand and primary colors) and all the rest will be calculated accordingly.
+Instead, it's best to take the source less file and change only some of the important less variable (like the variables for the brand and primary colors) and all the rest will be calculated accordingly.

 # Creating Custom Theme